HammerNTime/u-game/README.md

 ## What is it? ##

 U-Game is a site that you can browse video games from!
-Inside the site you can create a profile to add games you own from an crowd sourced list of games.
+Inside the site you can create a profile to add games you own from a crowd sourced list of games.

 Home<br>
 ![alt text](./public/images/readmeImgs/index-page.png)